I was reminded of this a couple times yesterday on Facebook:

 Absolutely amazing!
 If you just can't wait until your baby is born to see that little face or count those little toes and fingers, these are great.
 You can start showing off your little one before he or she is even born.
 Not that we didn't do that, too - but this is so much better.
 You can also get high quality images suitable for framing and displaying on your wall - your baby's first portraits!

-Have any of you had professional 3D sonogram images taken of your babies?
+Have any of you had professional 3D ultrasound images taken of your babies?
 What did you think of the experience?